mit-rss/path_planning/README.md

 | briefing grade (out of 10) | 35%       |
 | report grade (out of 10)   | 40%       |

+### TA Checkoff
+Before your briefing deadline, you should seek out a TA to check off your solution during lab hours or office hours.
+We want to see a working solution for both your trajectory planner and trajectory follower in simulation.
+At least one member of your team needs to be present for the checkoff and be ready to answer questions about your implementation.

 ### Briefing Evaluation (see [technical briefing rubric](https://docs.google.com/document/d/1NmqQP7n1omI9bIshF1Y-MP70gfDkgEeoMjpWv8hjfsY/edit?usp=sharing) for grading details)

 When grading the Technical approach and Experimental evaluation portions of your briefing, we will be looking